outdreamer/build-a-cure-1/docs/core_analysis/base.md

     - example of potential-based change:

         - as potential (possible change) increases,
-          - what probabilities/possibilities become possible
+          - what probabilities/possibilities become possible (findable/generatable in structural dimensions/on the structural interface)
           - what possibilities become adjacent/distant

         - as potential changes, how do potential objects/types vary based on the unit of potential (possibility distance, distance between required limits & optional steps)